 - Keep turning it onto itself until you have a solid dough (image 7).

 - Wrap it in plastic wrap or in a freezer bag (image 8) and refrigerate for at least 1 hour.
 This is a crucial step for getting tender and flaky dough.
-It keeps for several days in the fridge or frozen for a month.
+It can be kept in the fridge for several days or frozen for a month.

 Rolling the chocolate dough